 On top of that, the increased output savings tends to offset the initial cost quite a bit.

-As attractive as they are as solar power solutions, bifacial panels present some installation challenges for residential users.
+As attractive as solar power solutions, bifacial panels present some installation challenges for residential users.
 To work properly, they depend on receiving direct sunlight on the front surface of the panels and reflected light at the rear of the panels.

 Due to on-site realities, many homeowners choose to install rooftop solar panels.
 This is a no-go for bifacial solar panels as the array lies flat on the roof, allowing no light to reach the rear of the array.